-To determine whether an infringement is willful, a subjective inquiry and an objective inquiry is made into the activities of the infringer.
+To determine whether an infringement is willful, a subjective inquiry and an objective inquiry are made into the activities of the infringer.

-With respect to the subjective inquiry, the state of mind of the defendant is paramount.
-If possible, the patent study will state that the defendant’s products do not infringement for such and such a reason.
-With this opinion, the defendant can now testify that he or she relied on the opinion of counsel, and thus did not have the requisite subjective intent to willfully infringement the patent.
+With respect to subjective inquiry, the state of mind of the defendant is paramount.
+If possible, the patent study will state that the defendant’s products do not infringe for such and such a reason.
+With this opinion, the defendant can now testify that he or she relied on the opinion of counsel, and thus did not have the requisite subjective intent to willfully infringe the patent.